-CITY OF HARDINSBURG, KENTUCKY SCHEDULE OF FINDINGS AND RESPONSES FOR THE YEAR ENDED JUNE 30, 2020
+CITY OF HARDINSBURG, KENTUCKY SCHEDULE OF FINDINGS AND RESPONSES FOR THE YEAR ENDED JUNE 30, 2021

-6 Condition: The City's bank deposits exceeded amounts covered by the National Credit Union Administration (NCUA) or pledged securities.
+Condition: The City's bank deposits exceeded amounts covered by the National Credit Union Administration (NCUA) or pledged securities.
 Criteria: Per KRS 91A.060, the amount of funds on deposit in an official depository shall be fully insured by deposit insurance or collateralized to the extent uninsured, by any obligations, including surety bonds, permitted by KRS 41.240(4).
 Cause: Accounts were opened at a federal credit union to take advantage of higher interest rates.
 Effect: The City may not have been in compliance with state law, and there was a risk that a portion of the City's deposits could not have been recaptured in the event of a credit union closure.
 Recommendation: The City should ensure that the credit union can pledge securities to cover any amounts in excess of the \$250,000 NCUA coverage; otherwise deposits should be moved to another bank or credit union with adequate coverage.
 Management Response: In fiscal year 2020-2021, the City has made arrangements with the financial institution to comply with KRS 91A.060 and is in the process of moving certificates of deposit to another bank as they mature.
+Sufficient certificates of deposit did not mature during the fiscal year but subsequently have matured and been moved to get below the FDIC threshold at each institution.

-Condition The City remitted less sales and utility tay then it collected to the state Condition: The City remitted less sales and utility tax than it collected to the state.
+Condition: The City remitted less sales and utility tax than it collected to the state.
 Criteria: KRS 139.200 imposes a 6% sales tax on utility services sold to commercial customers, and KRS 160.613 imposes a 3% utility tax on water services sold to all customers.
 Cause: Taxable sales were understated on the sales and utility tax reports.
 Effect: The City was not in compliance with state sales and utility tax laws.
 Recommendation: We recommend that the City amend prior sales and utility tax returns and remit the underpaid taxes to the state.
 In the future, the City should ensure that the amounts remitted are in agreement with the amount collected.
-Management The City is in the process of amending those returns during a period of time Response: when all sales and utilities tax collected did not get remitted.
+Management Response: The City is in the process of amending those returns during a period of time when all sales and utilities tax collected did not get remitted.
 The issue where the incorrect spreadsheet calculation was used to determine the amounts to remit has been corrected.
+All corrections were made in August 2021 which is fiscal year 2021-22 and will not be a repeat finding for 2021-2022.